Detecting quantum spin liquid on Kitaev model through a superconducting junction: Free Hamiltonians

 We focus on the model in the absence of an external magnetic field.
 The inclusion of a Zeeman term modifies the dispersion relation, opening a gap in the energy spectrum.
 Without a magnetic field, the system supports gapless relativistic excitations, which simplifies the analytical treatment of spin currents.
 Nevertheless, numerical methods can extend the analysis to include magnetic fields, thereby improving the agreement between theoretical predictions and experimental observations of field-induced QSL phases in $\alpha$-\ce{RuCl_3}~\cite{prb95.180411,prl119.037201,prl119.227208,prl120.117204}.

 The exact solvability of the Kitaev model arises from the existence of an extensive number of local conserved quantities, allowing the decomposition of the Hilbert space into distinct topological sectors.
-One such conserved quantity is the plaquette operator (or flux operator), defined on a hexagonal loop as $W_p = S_1^x S_2^y S_3^z S_4^x S_5^y S_6^z$, which commutes with both the Hamiltonian and other plaquette operators.
+One such conserved quantity is the plaquette operator (or flux operator), defined on a hexagonal loop as $W_p = \sigma_1^x \sigma_2^y \sigma_3^z \sigma_4^x \sigma_5^y \sigma_6^z$, which commutes with both the Hamiltonian and other plaquette operators.
 As $W_p^2 = I$, its eigenvalues are $\pm 1$, enabling a classification of states into flux sectors.
 The ground state resides in the flux-free sector, where $W_p = 1$ for all plaquettes.
 States with $W_p = -1$ correspond to vortex excitations, which always occur in pairs and require a two-flux excitation energy of approximately $\Delta_F \approx 0.26 J=2.08$ meV in the isotropic case.
+As will be shown, the Kitaev gap imposes a lower bound on the chemical imbalance, and by additionally considering the upper limit of the superconducting phase, we obtain the restriction $\Delta_F \leq \Delta\mu \leq \Delta\mu_\textrm{max}$.
+Note that the model is characterized by two distinct energy scales.
+The lower scale is determined by the Kitaev gap, whereas the upper scale is specified by the maximum chemical potential that still supports a continuous SC phase transition.
+Assuming $T_{c0} = 50\,\mathrm{K}$, which results in $\Delta\mu_\textrm{max}=9.16\,\mathrm{meV}$, and $J = 8\,\mathrm{meV}$, we obtain a correspondence between these energy scales such that $\Delta\mu_\textrm{max} \approx 4.40\,\Delta_F$.

 To diagonalize the Hamiltonian, the spin operators are mapped to Majorana fermions (MFs) via